 On October 24, 2014, ARI filed a complaint in United States District Court for the Southern District of New York against Gyansys, Inc. ("Gyansys").
 The complaint asserts a claim against Gyansys for breaching its contract with ARI to implement an enterprise resource planning system.
 ARI seeks to recover monetary damages in an amount still to be determined, but which ARI alleged exceeds \$25 million .
 Gyansys filed a response to the suit denying its responsibility.
 It also counterclaimed against ARI for a breach of contract and wrongful termination, seeking damages in excess of \$10 million and equitable relief.
 At this time, ARI does not have sufficient information to reasonably form an estimate of the potential outcome (gain or loss) of this litigation.
-However, ARI believes that Gyansys' counterclaims lack merit, and ARI has filed a motion to dismiss Gyansys' counterclaims in part.
+On September 9, 2015, the court denied ARI's motion to dismiss the wrongful termination counterclaim.
+However, ARI continues to believe that Gyansys' counterclaims lack merit and will continue to vigorously defend against these counterclaims.